liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/02-liferay-frontend-taglibs/01-liferay-frontend-add-menu.markdown

 $$$

-When the menu has one item, the button triggers the item's action, as shown in the example below for the Blogs Admin App:
+When the menu has one item, the button triggers the item's action as shown in the example below for the Blogs Admin App:

     <liferay-frontend:management-bar-buttons>